VFPX/Win32API/samples/sample_496.md

 WM_SYSCOMMAND

 * * *
-Recommended reading: <a href="http://www.universalthread.com/ViewPageArticle.aspx?ID=476">OwnerDrawn Menus</a>, an article written by Herman Tan and published in October 2005 issue of UniversalThread Magazine.

 Several third-party Menu Builders -- <a href="http://fox.wikis.com/wc.dll?Wiki~VFEMenuBuilder">VFXMenuBuilder</a>, <a href="http://fox.wikis.com/wc.dll?Wiki~VFEMenuBuilder">VFEMenuBuilder</a>, <a href="http://fox.wikis.com/wc.dll?Wiki~VMPMenuBuilder">VMPMenuBuilder</a> and more probably coming -- all implement object-oriented menus.

 * * *